DEFRA/ffc-demo-user-service/README.md

 Digital service mock to claim public money in the event property subsides into mine shaft.
 The user service receives user data and if it doesn’t already exist saves it in a Postgresql database table.

+# Prerequisites

+Either:
+- Docker
+- Docker Compose

+Or:
+- Kubernetes
+- Helm

+Or:
+- Node 10
+- PostgreSQL database

 # Environment variables

+The following environment variables are required by the application container.
+Values for development are set in the Docker Compose configuration.
+Default values for production-like deployments are set in the Helm chart and may be overridden by build and release pipelines.

 | Name              | Description       | Required | Default     | Valid                     | Notes |
 |-------------------|-------------------|:--------:|-------------|---------------------------|-------|